pointwise/GlyphClientPython/README.rst

 The most basic usage of the Glyph API for Python is to:

-1. Import GlyphClient from pointwise
+1. Import GlyphClient from pointwise package
-2. Create GlyphClient object and connect to a listening Pointwise server
+2. Create a GlyphClient object
-3. Request a GlyphAPI object from the client object
+3. Request a GlyphAPI object from the client object, which automatically connects to the GlyphServer if the GlyphClient is not already connected.
 4. Issue Glyph actions through the GlyphAPI

 Example Usage